Fürstenzug

-The Fürstenzug is located on the outer wall of the Stallhof (Stables Courtyard) of Dresden Castle.
+The Fürstenzug adorns the outer wall of the Stallhof (Stables Courtyard) of Dresden Castle.

 History

 By 1589, the outer wall of the recently built Stallhof (Stables Courtyard) of the Dresden Castle was already decorated with a fresco.

 For the upcoming 800th anniversary of the House of Wettin in 1889, another stucco version of a large-scale mural was commissioned.
 It was painted by the artist Wilhelm Walther between 1871 and 1876.
 Since the picture rapidly deteriorated, it was replaced with about 23,000 Meissen porcelain tiles between 1904 and 1907.
 The mural depicts the 35 Saxon margraves, electors, dukes and kings from Conrad, Margrave of Meissen, who ruled in the 12th century, to George of Saxony who was king for only two years in the 20th century.
 The only ones missing are Heinrich I von Eilenburg (c.
 1089) and the last king of Saxony, Frederick Augustus III, who ruled from 1904 to 1918.
 Also shown are 59 scientists, artisans, craftsmen, children and farmers.

 Only minimal damage to the tiles resulted from the February 13, 1945 bombing of Dresden.